mrriz99/aurionpro-LMS/README.md

 ## Authors

 - [@MRRIZ99](https://github.com/mrriz99).
-Hi, I’m RAHUL SHARMA, a java and web developer.
+Hi, I’m RAHUL SHARMA, a full stack java and web developer.
 I have been working as a developer for over three years now, and I love creating web applications that are fast, secure, and scalable.
 I have experience working with HTML, CSS, JavaScript, Java, Spring Boot, Hibernate, MySQL, MongoDB, and AWS.
 I enjoy learning new technologies and frameworks and applying them to real-world problems.
 I also like to write clean, modular, and well-documented code that follows best practices.

 ## Installation